Building Community Together

 Engaging our Kids from Tots to Teens

 Fun social programs enhance our children's Jewish lives.
 Our schools and youth groups work together to help our kids develop the skills necessary to build confidence and continue with life-long Jewish involvement.
 We infuse creativity, activitity and social opportunities into every program.
-Contact Leah Miller to participate in any of these opportunities.

 Teen Scene: There are several ways for our teens to be involved with life at CBT.
 There are both structured and informal programs, such as coming to Shabbat or holiday services, Good Deeds Day, or attending an adult education program to name a few.
 New this year are a Hebrew Team on Wednesdays providing our teens with the opportunity to assist with Hebrew teaching; and Teen Buddies who assist on Sunday morning with our Inclusion Program by forming a one-on-one relationship with a student with differing abilities.